dogweather/forkful/content/en/lua/files-and-io/reading-a-text-file.md

 weight: 22
 ---

-## What & Why?

-Reading a text file means loading its content into your program.
-We do it to process, analyze, or display stored data, like settings, logs, or user input.

 ## How to:
 Let's check out how to read a text file line by line and then all at once.

 ```Lua